Sofosbuvir and velpatasvir

 Summary

-• Sofosbuvir and velpatasvir (Epclusa) is indicated for the treatment of adult and pediatric patients 3 years of age and older with chronic HCV genotype 1, 2, 3, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis.
-It can also be used in combination with ribavirin for treating those same patients who have decompensated cirrhosis.
+• Epclusa (sofosbuvir and velpatasvir) is indicated for the treatment of adult and pediatric patients aged 3 years and older with chronic HCV genotypes 1, 2, 3, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis, and for the treatment of adult and pediatric patients aged 3 years and older with chronic HCV genotypes 1, 2, 3, 4, 5, or 6 infection with decompensated cirrhosis, in combination with ribavirin.

 Product Monograph / Prescribing Information